Samuel Orshan describes the German bombing of Kiev on June 22, 1941.

 Source: McGill Living Testimonies, 2000; editing: Montreal Holocaust Museum, 2021.

-Samuel Orshan was born in 1930 in Kiev, Ukraine, which was part of the Soviet Union at the time.
+Samuel Orshan was born in 1930 in Kiev (Ukraine, then part of the Soviet Union).
 His father, Yelizar, worked as a mechanic, and his mother, Rachel, was a nurse.

 The Germans invaded the Soviet Union on June 22, 1941 and they started bombing Kiev the same day.
 Samuel’s father, who served in the air defense unit of the Red Army, was mobilized immediately.
 When he returned home in August 1941, he told the family to pack.
 Samuel left with his mother and brother.
 Yelizar stayed behind to fight and the family never saw him again.
 He was murdered in the Babi Yar massacre in September 1941.

 Samuel, his mother and his brother were evacuated in cattle cars to Kizlyar (Soviet Union).
 They stayed in a kolkhoz [a form of collective farm in the Soviet Union], outside of town for a few months.
 Samuel’s mother worked as a nurse and their former neighbor as a doctor, while Samuel looked after his brother, who was 8 years his junior.
 After a few months, both families returned to Kizlyar, where a military hospital was under construction and where doctors and nurses were needed.

 As the German army was advancing toward the Caspian Sea in the late summer of 1942, the hospital was evacuated to Tbilisi (Georgia).
 During that time, Samuel went to a trade school for metal works.
 He got room and board in the school, which made life easier for his mother.
 After a short stay in Stalingrad to help clean up the newly liberated city, he returned to Tbilisi and continued his studies at another trade school until the liberation of his hometown, Kiev, in November 1943.